Are Buckwheat Pillows Hypoallergenic?

 November 21, 2012 • By

 55% of the U.S. population tests positive to one or more allergens.
-One of the most common: down feathers.
-Those suffering reactions caused by down pillows are often recommended buckwheat pillows due to their supposed hypoallergenic qualities.
+Those suffering allergic reactions caused by down, feather, memory foam or other pillow types are often recommended buckwheat pillows due to their supposed hypoallergenic qualities.

 What is a hypoallergenic pillow anyway?

 Hypoallergenic claims resonate with consumers and help to sell products.
 For this reason, buckwheat pillow makers frequently utilize the term hypoallergenic in their marketing literature.
 What exactly is implied in this claim?
 Unfortunately it is a bit vague because there is no regulation in the United States that defines or governs the use of the term “hypoallergenic.”
 Blakiston’s Medical Dictionary defines it: